v-pbartley/openhack-mc4h/docs/Challenge-0.md

 This OpenHack is a series of hands on activities for you to get direct experience working with Microsoft Cloud for Healthcare (MC4H) tools and architectures.

 ## What to expect
-+ Each hack will introduce part of the MC4H health data workflow and present a challenge for you to work on using MC4H tools.
++ Each hack will introduce part of the MC4H health data ecosystem and present a challenge for you to solve using MC4H tools.
 + Challenges will require you to deploy and configure MC4H solutions with only the published documentation as a guide.
 + The tasks give you a chance to exercise your problem solving skills.
 Group work on the challenges is encouraged.